 The Corps, as an agency of the United States Government, was authorized by the River and Harbor Act, approved 2 March 1945 (59 Stat.
-10), to develop a site at Crooked Creek for flood control, hydropower and other purposes.
+10), to develop a site at Crooked Creek for flood control, hydropower, and other purposes.
 The project was a part of the comprehensive plan for the development of Alabama-Coosa River System as contained in House Document No. 414, 77th Congress, 1st Session.
-Section 12 of Public Law 89-789 (80 Stat., 1405), approved 7 November 1966, suspended for two years the authority as far as hydropower was concerned, to permit development of the Tallapoosa River by private concerns.
-The APC filed an application for a preliminary permit with the Federal Power Commission (FPC) on 7 November 1966 to study the Crooked Creek site for development.
+Section 12 of P. L. 89-789 (80 Stat., 1405), approved 7 November 1966, suspended for two years the authority as far as hydropower was concerned, to permit development of the Tallapoosa River by private concerns.
+The APC filed an application for a preliminary permit with the FPC on 7 November 1966 to study the Crooked Creek site for development.
 Subsequently, APC filed an application for a license for the proposed project on 5 November 1968.

 - 3-02.
 Planning and Design.
 On 28 December 1973, the FPC issued a license to APC for construction of the Crooked Creek Hydroelectric Project, No. 2628.
 At the request of APC, the project was renamed R. L. Harris Dam and Lake 15 February 1974. - 3-03.
 Construction.
 Construction was started on 1 November 1974, and temporarily stopped on 22 December 1978.
 The construction then resumed on a limited basis on 11 August 1980 and fully resumed on 20 January 1981.
 The dam and spillway were completed on 27 October 1982.
 The powerhouse and appurtenance works were completed on 20 April 1983, with Units1 and 2 available for commercial operation on 20 April 1983.
 Filling of the reservoir began on 27 October 1982 and the pool reached the minimum power guide curve elevation of 785 feet NGVD29 on 16 December 1982. - 3-04.
 Related Projects.
 The R. L. Harris Dam and Lake Project is the most upstream of the APC projects on the Tallapoosa River at river mile 139.1.
 Downstream of the R. L. Harris Dam is the Martin Dam and Powerhouse at river mile 60.6, followed by the Yates Dam and Powerhouse at river mile 52.7, and the Thurlow Dam and Powerhouse at river mile 49.7.
 The sites are shown on Plate 2-1. - 3-05.
-Modifications to Regulations.
-The Harris water control manual was revised in October 1993, administratively revised in June 2004, and revised in May 2015. - 3-06.
-Principal Regulation Problems.
-There have been no significant regulation problems, such as erosion, boils, severe leakage, etc., at the R. L. Harris Project.
+Dam Safety History Issues.
+R. L. Harris Dam is classified as having a high hazard potential based upon the inspection conducted 30 September 2020.
+A dam's hazard classification is based on incremental loss of life potential in the event of project mis-operation or dam failure.
+Any project for which the loss of one or more lives is probable because of mis-operation or failure is classified as having a high hazard potential.
+Project dam hazard risk is assessed every year.